GeoSensorWebLab/gsw-chef/beddington/README.md

 $ knife vault create secrets airflow '{"smtp_auth_user": "username"}' -C "beddington" -A "jpbadger"
 ```

-(For local development usage in Test Kitchen, an unencrypted data bag in `test/fixtures/data_bags/secrets` is used instead.
-The default password is "howdy".)
+(For local development usage in Test Kitchen, unencrypted data bags in `test/fixtures/data_bags/secrets` is used instead.
+The default `WikiAdmin` user's password is `howdy`.)

 ## License and Authors